SilverBright/video-games-library-sinatra-project/README.md

 - Built with Sinatra
 - ActiveRecord for persistence
-- Register / login / logout capability
+- Registration / login / logout capability
 - bcrypt for password security
 - CRUD operations, MVC structure, and RESTful routes
 - Validations with Flash error or success messaging